Solana Trading

 RugCheck is a Solana-native token analysis service.
 It scores a token's mint address and returns signals including:

 Trades into tokens with a "very high" risk score are blocked by default.
-You can override this guard in the bot's Risk tab if your strategy intentionally trades high-risk tokens and you understand the consequences.
+Only override risk guards through authorized Hub policy/rules flows if your strategy intentionally trades high-risk tokens and you understand the consequences.

 Token Insights (trading_solana_token_insights)